Udaari: Viewership

-Episode Ranking
+Episode ranking

 Critical appreciation

 Actors Bushra Ansari and Ahsan Khan earned the most critical acclaim in 2016 for their portrayals.
-Commenting on his character's acclaim, Khan stated It's a huge honour for me to receive this appreciation from one of the greatest villains of all times.
-Imtiaz's character was also internationally recognised, with earning critical acclaim from Indian artists Reena Roy and Alka Yagnik.
+Commenting on his character's acclaim, Khan stated It's a huge honour for me to receive this appreciation from one of the greatest villains of all time.
+Imtiaz's character was also internationally recognised, earning critical acclaim from Indian artists Reena Roy and Alka Yagnik.
 Speaking about series reviews from India, Khan states Udaari isn't being aired in India currently but these two stars have been watching my show on YouTube.
 I really appreciate their love and support.

 Writing for Dawn News, Sadaf Haider moderately reviewed the series praising its parody if culture saying, Udaari reads like a brightly colored map of Pakistani society today.
 Divisions of class and wealth are amply illustrated but so are everyday human interactions.
 Furthermore, Haider praises the casting stating, Udaari has a strong star cast and it looks as if we will see some great performances.
 She concluded her review saying that Udaari seems like a safe bet for some informative and enjoyable hour every Sunday.
 In April issue of The Express Tribune, Udaari was ranked third behind Mann Mayal and Dillagi.